metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_nfs_v1_manifest.md

 - `annotations` (Map of String) The annotations-related configuration to add/set on each Pod related object.
 - `host_network` (Boolean) Whether host networking is enabled for the Ganesha server.
 If not set, the network settings from the cluster CR will be applied.
 - `labels` (Map of String) The labels-related configuration to add/set on each Pod related object.
-- `liveness_probe` (Attributes) A liveness-probe to verify that Ganesha server has valid run-time state.
-If LivenessProbe.Disabled is false and LivenessProbe.Probe is nil uses default probe. (see [below for nested schema](#nestedatt--spec--server--liveness_probe))
+- `liveness_probe` (Attributes) A liveness-probe to verify that Ganesha server has valid run-time state.If LivenessProbe.Disabled is false and LivenessProbe.Probe is nil uses default probe. (see [below for nested schema](#nestedatt--spec--server--liveness_probe))
 - `log_level` (String) LogLevel set logging level
 - `placement` (Attributes) (see [below for nested schema](#nestedatt--spec--server--placement))
 - `priority_class_name` (String) PriorityClassName sets the priority class on the pods